How To Water Your Garden To Get The Best Results

 Step #4.
 How to Water

-The best way to water your plants is at the roots and close to the ground.
+The best way to water your plants is at the base of the plants focusing mainly on the roots.
+This means you will be watering close to the ground.

 The roots are actually what need the water most, so focus your attention there.
 Since most garden diseases originate in the soil, keeping that soil off the plants and leaves is important.
 To ensure this, you will want to water close to the ground to avoid splashing dirt onto the leaves of the plant.